 Our purpose is to aggregate grassland bird, pollinator, and beaver habitat acreage across parcel boundaries in Virginia through education and outreach to landowners.
-VWHC works with the Center’s regenerative landscape management contracting program SoilKeepers to provide comprehensive habitat services for projects from a few thousand square feet to hundreds of acres:
+VHFSC works with ACP’s regenerative landscape management contracting program SoilKeepers to provide comprehensive habitat services for projects from a few thousand square feet to hundreds of acres:

 - Habitat, Farm, Field, Lawn, and Floodplain Landscape Management